Heartburn is such an awful feeling, but while pregnant? That’s just mean! Here are the best pregnancy heartburn natural remedies to find some relief!

-It’s available to buy directly from their website (and you can score free shipping with a minimum order) or you can also find it on amazon (affiliate links above), as well as a few other online retailers.
+It’s available to buy directly from their website (and you can score free shipping with a minimum order) or you can also find it on Amazon, as well as a few other online retailers.
 Your local health store may carry it too, so check there if you like to shop local!

 Other Pregnancy Heartburn Natural Remedy Suggestions to Try